pretix/pretix/doc/api/resources/giftcards.rst

         "value": "15.37"
       }

+   .. versionchanged:: 3.5

+      This endpoint now returns status code ``409`` if the transaction would lead to a negative gift card value.

    :param organizer: The ``slug`` field of the organizer to modify
    :param id: The ``id`` field of the gift card to modify
    :statuscode 200: no error
    :statuscode 400: The gift card could not be modified due to invalid submitted data
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer does not exist **or** you have no permission to change this resource.
+   :statuscode 409: There is not sufficient credit on the gift card.